Ivan Dreyfus: Early life and education

 in Switzerland after the annexations of Alsace–Lorraine.
-As the son of a well-off family, he was sent to England to complete his studies, doing so in Shrewsbury and Oxford, where he developed an deep interest in footballl.
+As the son of a well-off family, he was sent to England to complete his studies, doing so in Shrewsbury and Oxford, where he developed an deep interest in football.
 He spoke fluent French, German, and English.

 Career

 After returning to his mother's home in Nyon, Dreyfus began studying medicine in Geneva, joining the ranks of Servette FC in the 1906–07 season, not only as a doctor, but also as a goalkeeper, helping his side win its first Swiss championship in 1907.
 He stayed there for eight years, until the 1913–14 season.
 Despite having a Jewish name, he was accepted into Genevan society, which was not particularly Jewish-friendly.

 On 8 March 1908, the 23-year-old Dreyfus made his debut for Switzerland in a friendly match against France in Geneva, conceding two goals in a 1–2 loss.
 The following day, the journalists of the French newspaper L'Auto (the forerunner of L'Équipe) stated that he "had to perform real feats to prevent numerous goals".
 The following month, on 5 April, he started in a friendly against Germany, which was playing their first-ever match that day, helping his side to a 5–3 victory; it is said that while making a save, he hurled "mustard and sauce at Becker's tuxedo, which he had rented for twelve marks".
 He went on to earn a further four caps for Switzerland, keeping only one clean-sheet, in a 3–0 win over Italy.

 As a dual French-Swiss national, Dreyfus served for France during the First World War.
 Once the conflict was over, he returned to football, playing with CA Paris between 1918 and 1920.
 The club's starting goalkeeper fell ill before the quarter-final of the 1919–20 Coupe de France, so Dreyfus replaced him despite having no training and helped his side reach the final, which ended in a 2–1 win over Le Havre.
 The following day, the journalists of L'Auto stated that "Dreyfus had little to do".